jonbnewman/mobx-store-provider/README.md

 }
 ```

-In some other module, you have the `MyNameDisplay` component:
+In another file, you have the `MyNameDisplay` component:

 ```javascript
 import React, { Component } from "react";